 International Nutrition Internships in Peru

-- ROLE: To work alongside a local nutritionist focusing on the issues of malnutrition and food insecurity in local communities, including early stimulation and care
+- ROLE: To work alongside local technicians and a nutritionist focusing on the issues of malnutrition and food insecurity in local communities, including early stimulation and care

 - REQUIREMENTS: Interns must speak an intermediate level of Spanish